drubinstein/pokerl/content/docs/chapter-1/breakdown/field_interactions/index.md

 # Field Interactions and Exploration

-As mentioned previously, field moves taught to Pokemon via “HMs” allow you to interact with the world.
-These HMs can only be taught to specific Pokemon.
+As mentioned previously, field moves taught to Pokémon via “HMs” allow you to interact with the world.
+These HMs can only be taught to specific Pokémon.

-The 5 field moves of Pokemon are
+The 5 field moves of Pokémon are

 - **HM01 - CUT**
 - HM02 - FLY